 - One episode of Regular Show involves Mordecai and Rigby fighting a video game character that came to life.
 When they were playing the game itself, they found the boss was immune to all attacks except for throwing furniture at them.
 When said boss comes to life, everyone has to trash up the entire house, throwing everything that wasn't nailed down in order to defeat him.

 - In World War I, machineguns were a staple of defensive operations.
 Then along came the tank, a (somewhat) Immune to Bullets metal monster.
 Assuming that mechanical failure or rough terrain wasn't in play, the only thing that could really stop a tank was artillery fire, which wasn't always accurate.
-Needless to say, this real life Game Breaker, along with US intervention, ended the stalemate on the Western Front and helped win the war.
+This real life Game-Breaker, along with US intervention, ended the stalemate on the Western Front and helped win the war.